fureweb-com/krw-exchange-rate-to-json/README.md

 ```

 ## WEB API
-You can get JSON data by sending an http request with the following path:
+You can get JSON data (without any restriction) by sending an http request with the following path:

 http://api.fureweb.com/exchangeRate/